McKnight Clinical Translational Research Scholarship in Cognitive Aging and Age-Related Memory Loss

 Young clinician scientist

-Each year since 2018, the McKnight Brain Research Foundation has funded two McKnight Clinical Translational Research Scholarships (CTRS) in Cognitive Aging and Age-Related Memory Loss through the American Brain Foundation and the American Academy of Neurology.
+Each year since 2018, the McKnight Brain Research Foundation has funded up to two McKnight Clinical Translational Research Scholarships (CTRS) in Cognitive Aging and Age-Related Memory Loss through the American Brain Foundation and the American Academy of Neurology.

 The scholarships support early career clinician scientists with the purpose of developing the next generation of researchers working to better understand and alleviate the effects of age-related cognitive decline and memory loss.